py5coding/py5/README.md

 ## Getting Started

-If you are new to Python, start with the [](https://py5coding.org/tutorials/intro_to_py5_and_python.html) tutorials.
-If you are familiar with Java programming and Processing, you'll find the [](https://py5coding.org/content/coming_from_processing_java.html) page to be helpful.
+If you are new to Python, start with the [intro to py5 and python](https://py5coding.org/tutorials/intro_to_py5_and_python.html) tutorials.
+If you are familiar with Java programming and Processing, you'll find the [Tips for Processing Java Users](https://py5coding.org/content/coming_from_processing_java.html) page to be helpful.

 There are currently five basic ways to use py5.
 They are: